 To assess the expressive capabilities, we initially make an assumption about the graphs, considering that it is generated from the Stochastic Block Model (SBM), which is defined as follows: \begin{definition} \textbf{Stochastic Block Model (SBM)} is generated using parameters $(n, K, \alpha, P)$, where $n$ denotes the number of vertices, $K$ is the number of communities, $\alpha=(\alpha_1,...,\alpha_K)$ represents the probability of each vertex being assigned to communities $\mathcal{V}_1,...,\mathcal{V}_K$, and $P_{ij}$ denotes the probability of an edge $(v,w)\in \mathcal{E}$ between $v\in\mathcal{V}_i$ and $w\in\mathcal{V}_j$. \end{definition}

 Numerous studies have focused on the problem of achieving exact recovery of communities within the SBM.
 However, these investigations typically address scenarios in which the average degree is at least on the order of $\Omega\left({\log n}\right)$ \citep{abbe2017community}.
-It is well-established that the information-theoretic limit in such cases can be reached through the utilization of the spectral method, as demonstrated by \citep{yun2016optimal}.
+It is well-established that the information-theoretic limit in such cases can be reached through the utilization of the spectral method, as demonstrated by \citet{yun2016optimal}.
 In contrast, when dealing with a graph characterized by the average degree much smaller, specifically $o\left({\log n}\right)$, recovery using the graph spectrum becomes a more challenging endeavor.
-This difficulty arises due to the fact that the $n^{1-o(1)}$ largest eigenvalues and their corresponding eigenvectors are influenced by the high-degree vertices, as discussed in \citep{benaych2019largest}.
+This difficulty arises due to the fact that the $n^{1-o(1)}$ largest eigenvalues and their corresponding eigenvectors are influenced by the high-degree vertices, as discussed in \citet{benaych2019largest}.

 However, real-world benchmark datasets often fall within the category of very sparse graphs.
-For example, the citation networks dataset discussed in \citep{sen2008collective} has an average degree of less than three.
+For example, the citation network dataset discussed in \citet{sen2008collective} has an average degree of less than three.
 In such scenarios, relying solely on an adjacency matrix may not be an efficient approach for uncovering the hidden graph structure.
-Fortunately, an alternative strategy is available by utilizing a non-backtracking matrix as follows.
+Fortunately, an alternative strategy is available by utilizing a non-backtracking matrix.